vincenttommi/phase-0-pac-1-js-variables/README.md

 ![Raiders of the Lost Ark warehouse](https://user-images.githubusercontent.com/17556281/28639657-fea1930a-7216-11e7-8c38-45bc9fab96a7.gif)

 But wait!
 When we ask for the data back, how will the JavaScript engine know _which_ box to retrieve?
-We need to assign a name to our variable &mdash; a label for our box &mdash; so that we can use the _variable lookup expression_ to tell the engine exactly which piece of stored data we want to access.
+We need to assign a name to our variable — a label for our box — so that we can use the _variable lookup expression_ to tell the engine exactly which piece of stored data we want to access.

 ## Variable Names in JavaScript